DNG vs RAW

 - Adobe continues to work on the DNG format, enhancing it year after year and adding more functionality and features.

-2.1) What are the disadvantages of DNG format?
+2.1) What are the Disadvantages of DNG format?

 - Conversion from RAW to DNG takes extra time during the import process.
+This can be significant when converting high-resolution images.

-- DNG does not work with all manufacturer image-processing programs.
-For example, it doesn’t work with Nikon’s Capture NX product.
+- DNG does not work with most manufacturer image-processing programs.
+For example, it doesn’t work with Nikon’s Capture NX software.

-- DNG strips out some of the unrecognized meta data (such as Active D-Lighting and Picture Control) from RAW files, making it impossible to retrieve this data from DNG in the future.
+- DNG strips out most of the unrecognized meta data (such as Active D-Lighting, Picture Controls, Focus Point, etc) from RAW files, making it impossible to retrieve this data from DNG in the future.

-- Because all changes are written into the DNG file, you would have to back up the entire DNG file every time you make changes to it.
+- Because all changes are written into the DNG file, you need to back up the entire DNG file every time you make changes to it.

-3) Should you use DNG or RAW?
+3) Should You Use DNG or RAW?

+There was a time in the past when I used to convert all of my images from RAW to DNG format.
+I stopped this practice after a few years, because I realized that DNG was not becoming a wide standard among all manufacturers and it was not as open and documented as I thought it would be.
+Most software other than Adobe’s had issues reading the DNG format and the loss of some potentially important metadata was not something I was comfortable with.
+I wrote my thoughts in a comprehensive article titled “Why I No Longer Convert RAW Files to DNG” and I recommend that you give it a read, since there is quite a bit of information there.

 Please let me know if you have any questions or feedback in the comments section below.